marazt/movescount-backup/README.md

 The solution consists of the following projects:

-- **MovescountBackup.Lib** is the mail library containing client for downloading, main downloader, models and other services.
+- **MovescountBackup.Lib** is the main library containing client for downloading, main downloader, models and other services.

 - **MovescountBackup.Console** is just a sample that can be run locally.